annotell/public-docs/docs-src/docs/kognic-io/working_with_scenes_and_inputs.md

-## Creating Inputs from Scene
+## Creating Request Inputs from Scene

-Once a scene has been created, it can be used to create inputs which is done by associating it with a [project](project) and an [input batch](project#batch).
+Once a scene has been created, it can be used to create request inputs which is done by associating it with a [project](project) and an [input batch](project#batch).
 Consider the following project setup:

 ```